How To Make Castile Soap At Home

 As this recipe is so simple, with literally only olive oil besides our lye solution and essential oils, there’s very little to substitute here.
 Bastile soap allows for more freedom, so if you want to get creative scroll down to give that one a try instead.

-How To Make Castile Soap That’s Gentle On Skin
+How To Make Castile Soap The Easy Way!

 Print Comment Pin Share